contentful/create-contentful-app/packages/contentful--react-apps-toolkit/README.md

 ### `useSDK`

-This hook returns the appSDK.
-You can inject it anywhere in your Contentful app.
+This hook returns the App SDK.

-The only requirement for using it is that the component that uses it is wrapped within the `SDKProvider`, which ideally should be located in the core of your application (e.g. `index.tsx`).
+The only requirement for using it is that the component that uses it is wrapped within the `SDKProvider`.
 If it is not, the hook will throw an error.

 Here is an example of how you can use it: